WALDORF / STEINER

 another figure.)
 Although credited to Steiner, the statue

-is actually, mainly, the work of someone else, a professional artist.
+is actually, mainly, the work of someone else, a professional sculptor.

 The main hall of the Goetheanum,